lexman/tuttle/README.txt

 This tool is design to help you work in team in an industrial environment...
 To achieve continuous data processing.

 Tuttle is at a very early stage of development and must be considered as alpha, therefore Syntax is likely to change.

+# Demo

+A demo project can be found in https://github.com/abonnasseau/tuttle/tree/master/samples/demo

+When you run this project (under Windows), you get a report of every thing that has been run, when, whether it succeeded, an access to the logs, and...
+The nice dependency graph !

 # Install
 You can find install instruction for Windows and Linux on the release page :